 These aquariums have a sponge filter, which won’t suck up the fry.
 You can also add a cloud of live infusoria to the tank.
 Infusoria are hardy and feed on suspended organic matter, algae, and each other.

 They will provide at least a week’s worth of food for your baby fish.
 If you have a fry rearing tank that has plant growth and a mature substrate, infusoria can grow there indefinitely!

 Things To Do For Your Fish Before Leaving For Vacation

-Before you leave for vacation, you should perform a few extra maintenance steps.
+Before you leave for vacation (perhaps to see other fish species while snorkeling in Bimini), you should perform a few extra maintenance steps.
 That way, you’ll be sure to come home to happy fish!